redhat-actions/openshift-actions-runners/README.md

 This repository contains Dockerfiles for building container images that act as [self-hosted GitHub Action runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) that work on OpenShift.

-The [**OpenShift Action Runner Chart**](https://github.com/redhat-actions/openshift-actions-runner-chart) is used to deploy these images into a cluster.
+The [**OpenShift Actions Runner Chart**](https://github.com/redhat-actions/openshift-actions-runner-chart) is used to deploy these images into a cluster, and the [**OpenShift Actions Runner Installer**](https://github.com/redhat-actions/openshift-actions-runner-installer) is an Action to automate the chart install.

 See [`base/`](./base) for the base runner.